 \subsection{Visual Foundation Models and Knowledge Distillation}

-Foundation models pretrained on large-scale data transfer strongly to diverse downstream tasks.
-CLIP \cite{radford2021learning} aligns visual and language representations via contrastive pretraining on web-scale image-text pairs.
-SAM3~\cite{carion2025sam} provides promptable segmentation with text and visual prompts for open-vocabulary detection.
-DINOv3~\cite{simeoni2025dinov3} scales self-supervised learning to a family of models of different sizes, yielding features with improved semantic structure.
+Foundation models pretrained on large-scale data exhibit strong transfer to diverse downstream tasks.
+CLIP \cite{radford2021learning} aligns visual and language representations through contrastive pretraining on web-scale image-text pairs.
+SAM3~\cite{carion2025sam} provides segmentation conditioned on text and visual prompts.
+Sapiens2~\cite{khirodkarsapiens2} introduces a family of human-centric foundation models, trained on 1-billion images, to learn human appearance and semantics by combining masked reconstruction and contrastive objectives.
+DINOv3~\cite{simeoni2025dinov3} scales self-supervised learning to a family of models of different sizes, producing features with improved semantic structure.
 Despite success on natural images, we find these models transfer poorly to near-eye gaze estimation due to the significant domain shift between web-scale RGB images and the infrared, off-axis imagery of AR/VR headsets.

-Beyond domain shift, VFMs achieve their best performance at large scale but are impractical for on-device deployment.
-Knowledge distillation (KD) can transfer representations from a larger teacher to a smaller student.
-There are many early KD works, including~\cite{hinton2015distilling, romero2015fitnetshintsdeepnets, zagoruyko2016paying, tung2019similarity, tian2020contrastive}, that have laid the foundation for modern approaches, leveraging soft target logits, intermediate feature matching, attention map alignment, relational structure preservation, and contrastive objectives.
-Recently, Community KD~\cite{lee2023co} has been developed for language modeling, where multiple online students are trained jointly through co-distillation, along with a pretrained teacher, enabling bidirectional knowledge transfer.
-We build on Community KD, adapting it to combine supervision from an optimized teacher and from self-distillation of the student.
+Beyond domain shift, standard VFMs require substantial computational resources to achieve their best performance, rendering them impractical for on-device deployment even at the smallest model size within their family.
+Knowledge distillation (KD) offers a natural remedy by transferring learned representations from a larger teacher to a compact student network.
+Early KD methods~\cite{hinton2015distilling, romero2015fitnetshintsdeepnets, zagoruyko2016paying, tung2019similarity, tian2020contrastive} laid the foundation for modern approaches by using soft target logits, intermediate feature matching, attention map alignment, relational structure preservation, and contrastive objectives.
+Community KD~\cite{lee2023co} trains multiple online students jointly through co-distillation with a pretrained teacher, allowing for bidirectional knowledge transfer.
+We build on Community KD, adapting it to combine supervision from an optimized teacher and self-distillation of the student.